4nt01ne/shoppinglist/README.md

 # shoppinglist
-this application if for playing with Spring Boot and ES6.
+this application to play with Spring Boot and ES6.

 The idea is to run:
-* a backend serving a proposed shopping list and endpoints to keep you own custom list and list states
+* a backend serving shopping lists and endpoints to keep you own custom lists
-* webpages ES6 javascript based.
+* a frontend serving webpages ES6 javascript based.

 It is using frontend-maven-plugin to translate ES6 into ES5:
 * by installing node.js and npm
 * running Webpack
-* putting all your javascripts in a jar available for you backend.
+* putting all your javascripts in a jar available for your backend.

 It is using spring-boot run the backend.